Prof Nompumelelo Zondi

 Ms Nomadlozi Brenda Bokaba

 Ms Nomadlozi Brenda Bokaba specialises in isiZulu, she was an educator/lecturer for more than 20 years.
 Worked at Hofmeyr High School, Mamelodi High School, College of Education of South Africa (CESA), Vista University Mamelodi Campus (now UP).
 Worked part-time at UP for 3 years.
 She is a fully fleshed isiZulu Chief Language Practitioner, worked at National Language Service of the Department of Arts and Culture and managed the Language Management Section of the South African Police Service.
 She is an author and an editor of isiZulu books.
 She is a full time lecturer for isiZulu at UP at all levels.
 Persuing her PhD in African Languages.

 Miss Lungile Mncwango

 Miss Lungile Mncwango (preferred name Lungy) is a junior staff member in the Department of African Languages.
 She specialises in isiZulu.
 She was awarded the Van Schaik Prize as the Best Zulu Student at Honours level in 2014.
 Miss Mncwango has been with the Department for six years, she started out as a Zulu Tutor for module, isiZulu for Beginners, 1st and 2nd year students.
 She is currently a full-time Lecturer of isiZulu (as first or second additional language) for 1st and 2nd year students.
-She is also pursuing her Masters Degree in African Languages specialising in isiZulu.
+She also holds a Masters Degree in African Languages specialising in isiZulu.